frontfoot/overlay_me/README.md

 ## Features

 - overlay images over a web page
+  - move each image by mouse drag or using the arrows (shift arrow to move quicker)
   - position and opacity of each image is saved locally to the browser (using HTML5 localStorage)
   - images can be loaded from a project directory (see Project base use underneath)
   - an image can be added on the fly with its absolute url